Ruaha National Park

 Frequently Asked Questions

-We are determined to ensure that you experience the luxury of genuinely memorable travel.
+We are committed to ensuring you experience the luxury of genuinely memorable travel.
 On every trip, we aim to create a ‘charmed space’ within which you can relax, absorb fresh insights, be stimulated and charmed by new encounters – and have fun!

-Memorable meals are one of the hallmarks of an excellent holiday.
+Memorable meals are a hallmark of an excellent holiday.
 With the support of the best cooks, the quality of food and drink service is guaranteed.
-Depending on the service level or type of tour you have chosen, pre-discussion with your tour planner is a win-win situation for an enjoyable diet.
-Other tours are accompanied by our cook and others are inclusive service from our accommodation partners include hotels, private camps, and luxury lodges
+Depending on the service level or tour type you have chosen, a pre-discussion with your tour planner is a win-win for an enjoyable trip.
+Other tours are accompanied by our cook, and others are inclusive service from our accommodation partners, including hotels, private camps, and luxury lodges

-Help us to help you by organizing even better tours, and save money.
-If you contact us in advance you will save a big deal in terms of price as you have the best time for negotiation and customization of the tour with a safari planner and save more.
+Please help us help you by organizing even better tours and saving money.
+If you contact us in advance, you will save significantly on price, as you have the best time to negotiate and customize the tour with a safari planner.

-Why not? , We offer private tours whether you’re alone or with family and friends celebrating a special anniversary or planning a reunion of family and friends you can discuss with us.
-We can create a special itinerary away from traffic, travel in style with the itinerary specifically shaped to your requirements.
+Why not?
+We offer private tours for individuals, families, and groups.
+Whether you’re celebrating a special anniversary or planning a family reunion, we can discuss your needs.
+We can create a bespoke itinerary away from traffic, tailored to your requirements, and travel in style.

 The answer is absolutely yes!
 The areas where safaris are organized are safe and free of political chaos.
-We conduct safaris in places that are politically stable to assure our clients’ safety and enjoyment.
+We conduct safaris in politically stable regions to ensure our clients’ safety and enjoyment.

 This aspect is much overstated.
 You will rarely see a snake, but if you do, it will most likely be from the safety of your safari vehicle.
 Tents and lodges all have bug screens fitted to windows and doors.
 In most areas where bugs or mosquitoes are prevalent, rooms and tents are also equipped with mosquito nets, adding to the idealistic ambiance.
 Bear in mind that malaria is a threat in most wildlife areas, and it is necessary to consult your doctor for advice before embarking on your safari.

-Tanzania destinations are accessible throughout the year but we advise you to take your tours during the dry session for the safari so as you can enjoy the best sightings at this time as the grasses and bush are at their least dense.
-July to October and December through February.
+Tanzania destinations are accessible year-round, but we recommend scheduling your safari during the dry season (July to October and December through February) for the best sightings, as grasses and bush are at their least dense.
 The green session includes March through June.
-Discuss with us for the best option if you have also a plan to coincides with Wildebeest Migration in Serengeti National Park
+Discuss with us the best option if you also plan to coincide with the Wildebeest Migration in Serengeti National Park.

-Note – the migration is a natural event and the timing varies month by month; year by year.
-A good thing is it won’t happen in one day it takes time to complete.
-And we update most of our clients once the migration starts, so if your great desire is to witness the migration communicate with us in advance so as we can try our best to assure your encounter.
-Please note that the vast majority of travelers do not witness the wildebeest crossing of the Mara as the timing and duration varies widely each year.
-The best probable months are July, August, September
+Note: the migration is a natural process, and timing varies month by month andyear by year.
+Fortunately, it won’t happen in one day; it takes time to complete.
+We update most of our clients once the migration begins, so if your primary goal is to witness the migration, please contact us in advance so we can do our best to accommodate you.
+Please note that most travelers do not see the wildebeest crossing in the Mara, as the timing and duration vary widely each year.
+The best probable months are July, August, and September

 (We suggest you remember) insect repellent (the best way to prevent malaria and other insect-borne diseases), sunscreen, cap or hat, sunglasses, binoculars, detergent powder if you want to wash some clothes yourself, hand-wipes small flashlight, aspirin, diarrhea medicine, rain jacket, poncho or collapsible umbrella, plastic bags (for wet clothes, swimsuit and for keeping dust away from camera equipment), Kleenex/toilet tissue a neck chain for eyeglasses if you take them off to use binoculars and cameras, any medical prescription you need, masking tape or labels for marking exposed films cans, film, extra camera batteries.

-Although more than 200 languages and dialects are spoken throughout Africa, this presents no problem as English is spoken throughout East and Southern Africa.
-Apart from English, all our professional guides are multilingual so we get you covered
+Although more than 200 languages and dialects are spoken across Africa, this is not a problem, as English is widely spoken in East and Southern Africa.
+Apart from English, all our professional guides are multilingual, so we get you covered